-Q: Can I stop someone from using my mark in their internet domain name?
+Q: How do I stop someone from using my trademark in their internet domain name?

-A: Yes.
+A: Yes, there is a way.
 If your mark is registered we can file a Uniform Dispute Resolution Proceeding (UDRP) to obtain transfer of the domain name.

-A: No, but there are enough complexities and risks that the USPTO (click here) recommends working with an experienced lawyer.
+A: Not necessarily, AND there are enough complexities and risks that the USPTO (click here) recommends working with an experienced lawyer.
 A private trademark attorney can help you before, during, and after the trademark application process.

 Q: How can an experienced attorney help?

 - Save you from future costly legal problems by conducting a comprehensive search before you file your application